joelouthan/Theologicus/src/pastorals/2-timothy3-1-12.md

 ### Refined by God: because we have been made fully alive by God, you are no longer dead in your trespasses

->Ephesians 2:3-5 (CSB) We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.
+>Ephesians 2:3-5 We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.
 4 But God, who is rich in mercy, because of his great love that he had for us, 5 made us alive with Christ even though we were dead in trespasses.
 You are saved by grace!

 We are not better than unbelievers.
 We are not.
 We are saved by grace--not by anything we have done or been born into but only because of the grace of God, who looked up us, saw us in our weakness, depravity, wickedness, and sinfulness, and saved us and loved us and restored us and will bring us home.